RocketSoftware/BankDemo/README.md

 the Micro Focus Enterprise Developer for Eclipse and Visual Studio integrated development environments.

-In the simplest configuration it demonstrates a CICS COBOL application accessing banking data held in indexed (VSAM) files on disk but it can also be configured to access data from a Postgres SQL database and further planned demonstrations will show more complex deployments such as those involving scale-out and database hosted VSAM files using MFDBFH.
+In the simplest configuration it demonstrates a CICS COBOL application accessing banking data held in indexed (VSAM) files on disk but it can also be configured to access data using EXEC SQL from a PostgreSQL database and database hosted VSAM files using the Micro Focus Database File Handler (or MFDBFH for short) again using PostgreSQL database server.
+Further planned demonstrations will show more complex deployments such as those involving scale-out and cloud deployments.

 ## <a name="license"></a>License